zowe/zowe-install-packaging/smpe/bld/_README.txt

               This can be a ++FUNCTION, ++PTF, ++APAR, or ++USERMOD.
 FMID          (Function Modification IDentifier)
               SMP/E keyword: ++FUNCTION
-              Comparable to the build result of the master GitHub branch.
+              Comparable to the build result of the RC (release candidate) GitHub branch.
               Base version of a software product.
 Once installed and configured, this product can be used.
 All future updates must be applied on top of this base, even if the update is